amospalla/reform/README.md

 ### battery-notify

-- Gives user feedback about battery status by using the keyboard leds.
+Gives user feedback about battery status by using the keyboard leds.

+Currently it notifies when:

+- the computer is charging and the battery capacity transitions into 95%, 66% and 33% with green, blue and red colours.
+- the computer is discharging and the battery capacity transitions into 33%, 16% and 4%, using red colour with a single slow transition, two faster transitions, or 4 even faster ones.

 Install: